Ravena, New York: Emergency Medical Services

 Emergency Medical Services (EMS) are provided by the Ravena Rescue Squad.
 The Ravena Rescue Squad, formerly known as the Ravena Hose Company Rescue Squad, is a career agency.
 Formerly, the Ravena Rescue Squad was a volunteer agency, but due to lack of membership, it was decided by its board of directors to hire paid Emergency Medical Technicians (EMT).
 Currently, there are two (2) EMT's on duty at all times.
 The Rescue Squad runs out of the EMS station on Bruno Boulevard in Ravena.

 Fire and Emergency Services

-Fire protection is provided to the Village of Ravena by the Ravena Fire Department.
-The Ravena Fire Department is a 100% volunteer organization.
+Fire protection is provided to the Village of Ravena by the Ravena Fire Department as well as the Coeymans Fire Department.
+Both the Ravena Fire Department and the Coeymans Fire Department is a 100% volunteer organization.
 Along with fire protection, the Ravena Fire Department provides the residents of Ravena technical rescue services including vehicle extrication and technical rescue capabilities.
 Firefighters from the Ravena Fire Department are also trained to deal with certain levels of Hazardous Materials.
 Some Emergency Medical Services (EMS) are also provided by the fire department when the Ravena Rescue Squad is unable to respond due to being dedicated at other incidents.
+However in the event of a fire alarm activation at Ravena-Coeymans-Selkirk High/Middle School during school hours Ravena Fire Department, Coeymans Fire Department, Coeymans Hollow Fire Department, As well as Cornell Hook and Ladder (located in New Baltimore) will be dispatched all departments that have been named are volunteer departments.